 • Which new topics should be taken up by a post-2020 biodiversity framework?

-The results of this discussion were integrated into the project study and can now serve to prepare for further negotiations, including COP, SBSTTA and SBI meetings.
+The results of this discussion were integrated into the project study and served to prepare for further negotiations, including COP, SBSTTA and SBI meetings.

 In a next project phase another EU-workshop was held in September 2019 and the discussion results were submitted as an inf-doc for SBSTTA 23.